Railing Systems · Code-Compliant · Central PA

 Traditional Balusters

-Most AffordableVertical spindles between posts, available in composite, aluminum, or wood.
-The most common railing style in Central PA.
-Clean, familiar, and available in dozens of colors.
-Composite and aluminum balusters require no maintenance.
+Most AffordableVertical spindles between posts, available in vinyl, aluminum, composite, or wood.
+The most common railing style in Central PA — and where RDI's Titan Pro and Endurance vinyl systems do most of their work.
+Clean, familiar, and available in dozens of colors with no maintenance.

 Cable Railing